A relativistic discrete spacetime formulation of 3+1 QED: 3+1 Quantum Cellular Automaton

 with $c=\cos(m\epsilon)$ and $s=\sin(m\epsilon)$.

+Next we must convert this $3+1$ Dirac QW into a $3+1$ Dirac QCA.
 The derivation of the operators making up the $3+1$ Dirac QCA requires us to extend the on-site operators any configuration for the $4$ qubits, hence possibly more than two fermions crossing.
 In general this could be complicated to analyse.
 Fortunately, all of the above $4$-qubit on-site operators can be reexpressed as products of $2$-qubit on-site gates, with the $2$ qubits being adjacent in the JW order.
-Thanks to this, the $2+1$ methodology and results readily apply, see Appendix \ref{appendix:qwtoqca}.
+Thanks to this, the $2+1$ methodology and results readily apply, see Appendix \ref{appendix:qwtoqca} for details.

-\paragraph{The mass sub-step} of the $3+1$ Dirac QCA is reached by: 1/ Seeking to represent the $3+1$ Dirac QW on-site operator $\overline{C}_\epsilon$ as a circuit of one-particle-sector $2$-qubit gates, as done in Eq. \eqref{eq:Cas2qubits}.
-2/ Replacing each $2$-qubit gate of this circuit by its multi-particle sector extension, so as to obtain the $3+1$ Dirac QCA on-site operator $\overline{\mathbf{C}}_\epsilon$.
-3/ Repeating $\overline{\mathbf{C}}_\epsilon$ across space.\\ That is because the QCA should act as the QW in the one-particle sector.
-This is represented in Fig. \ref{fig:mass}.
+\paragraph{The mass sub-step} of the $3+1$ Dirac QCA is reached by: 1/ Seeking to represent $\overline{C}_\epsilon$ as a circuit of one-particle-sector $2$-qubit gates, as done in Eq. \eqref{eq:Cas2qubits}.
+2/ Replacing each $2$-qubit gate of this circuit by its multi-particle sector extension, and the direct sums by tensor products, so as to obtain the $3+1$ Dirac QCA on-site operator $\overline{\mathbf{C}}_\epsilon$.
+3/ Repeating $\overline{\mathbf{C}}_\epsilon$ across space.\\ This procedure is justified in Appendix \ref{appendix:qwtoqca}, essentially on the basis that the QCA should act as the QW in the one-particle sector.
 We get, \PA{as acting on some $\ket{\psi}^{(x,3)(x,2)(x,1)(x,0)}$}: